-Content marketing consists of all marketing activities that focus on creating and sharing information.
-It should be part of every SEO strategy, but it’s also crucial for branding.
-The idea of content marketing is that sharing valuable information is a great way to attract an audience and to build a brand.
-Blogging is one of the most well-known ways of content marketing.
-In this post, I’ll explain what content marketing is, why content marketing is important for SEO and how you should set up a content marketing strategy.
+Content marketing consists of all marketing activities that focus on the creation and sharing of information.
+If you’re serious about your SEO, it should definitely be part of your strategy.
+But nowadays, it’s also crucial for branding.
+Sharing valuable information is a great way to attract an audience and show them that you’re an expert in what you do.
+In this post, I’ll explain what content marketing is, why it’s important for SEO and how you can set up your own strategy!

 What is content marketing?

 Content marketing comes down to sharing valuable and relevant content with your audience.
 Free content that helps them solve their problems or understand more about a topic they’re interested in.
 Your audience will benefit from the information and will perceive you and your company as experts in a particular field.
 In the end, your expertise will be the reason why people will buy your products or services.
 And probably the reason they will keep coming back to your site.

 A first example of content marketing is a blog where you regularly post new articles on topics in your field of expertise.
 This can also be the easiest way for you to start.
 At Yoast, content marketing is one of the main things we do.
 We share our knowledge on our SEO blog and make sure to also share this on social media and in our newsletter.

 To be able to help all our users we write articles for people new to SEO, such as what is SEO? and articles for people with a bit more experience, such as our article on Google’s NLP model BERT.
 And although it might feel contradictory, sharing our knowledge on SEO has a very positive effect on the sales of our online SEO courses.
 Our audience perceives us as experts (probably through all the content we share) and is willing to pay money to get access to more of that knowledge.